 To prevent damage to the bilge pump, do not run it dry for a prolonged period of time.

 BILGE PUMP LOCATIONS

-The aft bilge pump is located under the motorwell access plate forward of the transom.
-The forward bilge pump is located under the poly cover board with access plate inside the console under the helm.
-It can reached through the lower rigging door in the head compartment.
+There aft bilge pump is located under the center motorwell access plate, forward of the transom.
+The forward bilge pump is located under the rectangular hatch in the lower rigging compartment inside the console.